anirmal08/Automated-ELK-Stack-Deployment/Azure-ELK-Server-Project/Readme.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because `automation needs less efforts and can be scripted to run deployment on different machines at the same time.`
+No manual configuration which is of advantage, because it will be automated and can be deployed on mutliple machines at the same time.

 The playbook implements the following tasks on the host machine:
 - Install docker